davibc90/cloudwalk_agents_swarm_challenge/README.md

 ---

 ## Testing

+All commands are built to be run in the Windows PowerShell.

 **Knowledge Agent**
 - Retriever Tool test, after ingesting the urls, try to ask the agent about the InfinitePay's website content.